image via eatstreetfruitandveg

 - Checked how long delivery would take

-- Made sure the dress was in keeping with the image she wanted to portray
+- Made sure the dress was her style

 - Asked herself whether she’d be able to wear it in different ways and therefore be able to wear it on several occasions